2011 WAC men's basketball tournament

 The 2011 WAC men's basketball tournament was held March 9–12 at the Orleans Arena in Paradise, Nevada to crown a champion of the Western Athletic Conference.
 The tournament was won by Utah State for their 2nd WAC tournament title to earn an automatic bid to the 2011 NCAA Men's Division I Basketball Tournament.

 Format

+The 2011 WAC Men's Basketball Tournament followed a single-elimination format with the following structure: